 Round Meadow Creek Trail: This easy 0.3 mile, 20-minute loop trail is right off the Blue Ridge Parkway, at milepost 179.2.
 It’s great for all experience levels and features a small river with easy access, a beautiful bridge overlook, and is a great location for birding.

 Trails at Fairy Stone State Park: Fairy Stone State Park features eleven different trails for hiking, mountain biking, and horseback-riding that range from easy to difficult, all with great views and opportunities to view wildlife.
 Don’t miss the waterfall on the Little Mountain Falls trail!
 See their trail guide here for more info.

 L.E.A.F.
 Trail: The Link to Education About Forests (LEAF) Trail is a heritage-based outdoor classroom at Reynolds Homestead.
 This easy trail is 1 mile long and offers beautiful views of the surrounding forests.
 The trail is open throughout the year from dawn until dusk and offers seasonal observers an opportunity to experience the changing habitat of native flora and fauna.

 Fall At Primland Resort

-Primland Resort is the playground of the Blue Ridge Mountains.
-Experience the change of the leaves like never before from your very own Primland luxury treehouse.
+Primland Resort is five-star luxury in the Blue Ridge Mountains!
+Experience the change of the leaves like never before from your very own Primland treehouse.
 The activities at Primland are not just for overnight guests!
-Choose from many fun outdoor adventures like horseback riding, sport shooting, hunting, hiking, paddling, and more. t.
+Choose from many fun outdoor adventures like horseback riding, sport shooting, hunting, hiking, paddling, and more.